privacybydesign/irma-documentation/docs/revocation.md

 * In the [API section](#api) we give a much more expansive explanation, including the new revocation API for issuers and verifiers.
 * In the [cryptography section](#cryptography) we explain the cryptographic mechanism enabling revocation.

-> This page gives an overview of the current state of the revocation implementation in IRMA.
-It is not yet finished, and its contents are not yet final and subject to change.

 ## Overview

 Revocation in IRMA is an implementation of the RSA-B scheme from ["Accumulators with applications to anonymity-preserving revocation"](https://eprint.iacr.org/2017/043.pdf) by Baldimtsi et al, which in turn is based on ["Dynamic accumulators and application to efficient revocation of anonymous credentials"](http://static.cs.brown.edu/people/alysyans/papers/camlys02.pdf) by Camenisch et al. Using this scheme the app can prove nonrevocation of its credential in zero-knowledge, preserving [unlinkability of multiple disclosures](overview.md#irma-security-properties) of the attributes within the credential.